Homemade Corned Beef Sandwiches

 • Other bread: If you do not like rye bread, you can use sourdough, pumpernickel, or whole-grain bread.

-• Other sauces: Although traditional sauces are Russian or Thousand Island, you can choose what you like.
+• Other sauces: While traditional sauces are Russian or Thousand Island, you can choose any you prefer.
 Sometimes, I use French or Catalina dressing.

 • Southwestern corned beef sandwiches: Top with Cajun seasoning, bell peppers, onions, and lots of pepper jack cheese instead of Swiss.